 ISO 21434 is not the first standard, that recommends fuzzing.
 The list above shows some of the recently published standards that recommend feedback-based fuzzing and DevSecOps to improve software security.
-The reason for this popularity of fuzz-testing among vehicle manufacturers and OEMs is that it perfectly fits their demands:
+The reason for the popularity of fuzz testing among vehicle manufacturers and OEMs is that it perfectly fits their demands:

 Due to its wide field of application, feedback-based fuzzing can be implemented at different steps of the software development lifecycle, making it the most attractive solution for vehicle manufacturers and OEMs.

 ISO 21434 offers a great opportunity for vehicle manufacturers and OEMs to keep up with the latest developments in automotive software security.
-Although sustainable testing procedures such as feedback-based fuzzing are one of the key elements for ISO 21434 compliance, security measures should also be regarded in other areas.
-We have put together a free Cheat Sheet with 6 tips that will help you on your road to ISO 21434 compliance.
+Although sustainable application security testing procedures such as feedback-based fuzzing are one of the key elements for ISO 21434 compliance, security measures should also be regarded in other areas.
+That's why we have put together a free PDF fact sheet with 6 tips that will help you on your road to ISO 21434 compliance.

 The PDF fact sheet contains an executive summary of ISO21434, best practices, and a guide, on how to improve software security in the automotive domain.